 Citation Minimum Lengths/Weights

-Smooth Hammerhead Sharks are eligible for the Delaware Sport Fishing Tournament "Shark" citation, but not currently eligible for an individual species citation.
+Smooth Hammerhead Sharks are eligible for the Delaware Sport Fishing Tournament and Live Release "Shark" awards, but not currently eligible for an individual species award.

 Delaware State Record